 To keep your happy hour running smoothly, you should have several drink options ready to go.
 Here are some happy hour liquor recipes to keep your patrons coming back for more:

 - Martini.
 The martini is one of the simplest, yet most popular types of drinks at a happy hour.
 Make one with one part vermouth, three parts vodka, some ice, and a lemon or olive garnish.

 - Vodka tonic.
 Vodka tonics are similar to gin tonics, simply with different ingredients.
 These are made with half a cup of tonic water, one and half ounces of vodka, ice to mix, and a lemon or lime wedge to garnish.

 - Moscow mule.
 The Moscow mule is one of the most popular liquor recipes of all time, and also counts as a cocktail.
 To make one, combine half a cup of ginger beer, one and a half ounces of vodka, half an ounce of lime juice, some ice, and garnish with lime.

 - Aperol spritz.
 If you want to give your guests even more variety, include an aperol spritz.
-This is one of the drinks every bartender should know.
+This is one of the drinks every bartender should know, and it often fits the aphrodisiac meaning if made correctly.
 The aperol spritz is prosecco, carbonated water, and bitters.
 The aperol spritz was invented in Italy and makes a refreshing afternoon or early evening drink.

 Happy Hour Beer